SchBenedikt/datamining/README.md

 ## 🙋 About us

-This project was programmed by both of us within a few days:
+This project was programmed by both of us within a few days and is constantly being further developed:
 - https://github.com/schBenedikt
 - https://github.com/schVinzenz